maxmpz/powerampapi/poweramp_api_lib/readme.md

 ### Sending Commands
 You can send Poweramp commands as intents.
-The main command action here is `com.maxmpz.audioplayer.API_COMMAND`, which can be send to service (com.maxmpz.audioplayer.player.PlayerService), activity (com.maxmpz.audioplayer.player.PowerampAPIActivity, build 855+), or broadcast receiver (com.maxmpz.audioplayer.player.PowerampAPIReceiver, build 855).
+The main command action here is `com.maxmpz.audioplayer.API_COMMAND`, which can be sent to the service (com.maxmpz.audioplayer.player.PlayerService), activity (com.maxmpz.audioplayer.player.PowerampAPIActivity, build 855+), or broadcast receiver (com.maxmpz.audioplayer.player.PowerampAPIReceiver, build 855).

 Example of simple tasker action: